 You’ll gain practical experience through practicum and internship courses – accumulating up to 700 hours of valuable learning experience.
 You can also hone skills in program planning through participation in the Holden Youth Weekends, a high school youth event led by Trinity students.

 Become a youth ministry director in a church.
 Run programs at a camp.
 Become a case manager or agency program director.
 Work in a community nonprofit.
 Direct a children’s ministry program.
-Pursue graduate studies or seminary to become a counselor, teacher, or pastor.
+Pursue graduate studies or seminary to become a counselor, teacher, social worker or pastor.
+Our graduates serve in a variety of contexts that serve children, youth and families.

-As you finish the program, professors will help you prepare for life beyond college by coaching you in creating a resume, finding jobs, or applying to graduate school.
+As you finish the program, professors will help you prepare for life beyond college by coaching you in creating a resume, preparing for interviews, finding jobs or applying to graduate school.